 Memory allocation – The Memory allocation graph above illustrates that both Swift application and React Native application almost shows similar memory allocation at a constant rate.
 We observed an almost negligible difference between both Swift and React Native application in this case.

-CPU Usage – While navigating forth and back from the main screen to the todo list screen, We observed that Swift application utilize about 24% of CPU as an average while the React Native application shows an average utilization of 62% CPU in this case.
+CPU Usage – While navigating forth and back from the main screen to the todo list screen, we observed that Swift application utilize about 24% of CPU as an average while the React Native application shows an average utilization of 62% CPU in this case.

-The application size comparison of the to-do list application which is built for both React Native and Swift respectively as follows:
+The application size comparison of the ToDo list application which is built for both React Native and Swift respectively as follows:

 As seen in the image above, the application size of the application developed in React Native is 20.2 MB whereas the application size for Swift is 16.2 MB.
-This result implies that for application size Swift will outperform React Native.
+This result implies that for application size in Swift will outperform React Native.

 On the other hand, development of Swift application took about 2 months for the completion.

-Testing & debugging for React Native Vs Swift
+Testing & Debugging for React Native Vs Swift

 Testing in React Native